Vizonex/Winloop/README.md

 pip install winloop
 ```

-You can also clone the repository and build the extension yourself by running the command below if you wish to use or build this library locally, Note that you will need Cython and The Visual C++ extensions
+You can also clone the repository and build the extension yourself by running the command below if you wish to use or build this library locally.
+Note that you will need Cython and The Visual C++ extensions
 to compile this library on your own.

 ```
 python setup.py build_ext --inplace
 ```

-## Issues Reporting
+## Reporting issues

-If you find any bugs with this library be sure to open up an issue to our github repo.
+If you find any bugs with this library be sure to open up an issue in the [issuetracker](https://github.com/Vizonex/Winloop/issues).
 Me and other contributors will be happy try to help you figure out and diagnose your problems.

 ## Making pull requests
-We encourage anyone to make pull-requests to winloop from spelling mistakes to vulnerability patches.
+We encourage anyone to make pull-requests to Winloop, containing anything from spelling mistakes to vulnerability patches.
 Every little bit helps keep this library maintained and alive.
 Make sure that you are able to compile the library with the steps shown above.
-We plan to implement a nightly workflow to verify one's pull request in the future.
+We plan to implement a nightly workflow to verify one's pull-request in the future.